simonw/llm/docs/embeddings/python-api.md

 ```
 This stores the embedding for the string "my happy hound" in the `entries` collection under the key `hound`.

+Add `store=True` to store the text content itself in the database table along with the embedding vector.

 You can embed multiple ID and string pairs at once using the `embed_multi()` method:

 ```python